CESNET/ipfixcol2/README.rst

 Available plugins
 -----------------

 **Input plugins** - receive IPFIX data.
-Each can be configured to to listen on a specific network interface and a port.
+Each can be configured to listen on a specific network interface and a port.
 Multiple instances of these plugins can run concurrently.

 - `UDP <src/plugins/input/udp>`_ - receives NetFlow v5/v9 and IPFIX over UDP